Meet Asia's most active SaaS investors

 Meet the top SaaS investors in Asia, helping to pave the way for SaaS startups across the region

 Software-as-a-service is becoming one of the most predominant models in this era’s technological landscape, as it provides recurring income, while also providing a platform for which companies can develop their product without losing customer loyalty.
-Asia, is no different - investment companies are pumping capital into SaaS startups to disrupt legacy industries and force open emerging markets.
+Asia, is no different - VC's are pumping capital into SaaS startups to disrupt legacy industries and force open emerging markets more than ever before.

-Here’s what we’re seeing with SaaS investment in 2019 in Asia.
+Here’s what we’re seeing with SaaS investments in Asia.

 - B2B SaaS is becoming extremely prevalent - From HR systems to forecasting software, Asian investors are backing a wide range of B2B SaaS softwares in 2019.